Stoke-on-Trent - Potworks of the week

 The small pottery site occupied and worked by the Wedgwood family from 1656, when Josiah Wedgwood I's great-grandfather first took possession of it.

-Josiah served his apprenticeship there.
+Josiah was born and served his apprenticeship there.
 The site derives its name from the nearby Church of St John's, where Wedgwood himself was baptised on 12th July 1730.

 1851 Ordnance Survey Map